BLCM/bl3mods/Aaron0000/Balands/README.md

 -----
 Re-added Mayhem scaling to vehicle damage.
 It increases by 65% per Mayhem level now.

-Reduced the total health of Hemovorous' final form and Vermivorous by 40%.
+Reduced the total health of Hemovorous' final form and Vermivorous by roughly 40%.

 Reduced the total health of Captain Haunt by 50%, and his phylacteries by 80%.